rwalczyna/tizen-docs/docs/application/web/guides/multimedia/media-controller.md

 ```
 var mcClient = tizen.mediacontroller.getClient();
-var info = client.getLatestServerInfo();
+var mcServerInfo = mcClient.getLatestServerInfo();
-info.abilities.subscribe();
+mcServerInfo.abilities.subscribe();
 ```

 After first use of `subscribe()` you will stop receiving changes from not subscribed servers.

 To stop monitoring specific server use analogical `unsubscribe()` method.
-In case when no server is subscribed, notifications from all servers will be fired.
+In case when no server is subscribed, notifications from all active servers will be fired.

 ## Server features